drsm79/Backbone-d3/README.md

 a normal collection if you do not need to do anything special with your data to plot it.

 ### Streaming
 As your collection changes so should your visualisation.
-The change trigger is bound to the redraw method of the plot view.
+The change/add/remove triggers are bound to the redraw method of the plot view (reset redraws the visualisation from scratch.
 This triggers a d3 transformation, updating the plot in place with your new data.
+Tasty!

 ## The plot views